janscience/Teensy_Amp/R5.0/README.md

   but not for the TLV320ADC (21mA).
 - [onsemi NCP164CSN330T1G](ncp164c.pdf) 3.3V LDO with 300mA
   for supplying both the TLV320ADC and the opamps.
-- 1.6V voltage reference for the opamps (e.g. TI REF35160QDBVRQ1).
+- 1.6V voltage reference for the opamps (e.g. MAX6018AEUR16+T).
-- or 1.8V voltage reference for the opamps (e.g. MCP1502T-18E/CHYVAO).
+- or 1.8V voltage reference for the opamps (e.g. MCP1502T-18E/CHYVAO or TI REF35160QDBVRQ1).

 ## Improvements needed over R4.x

 - 32 channel with 4PCBs!
+- Properly clipping.
 - Alternative 0.1x input (2x 4pin molex connectors for x1 plus 2x 4pin molex connectors for x0.1).
 - Add GND pin for electrode cable shield
   (2-4 times, 1-2 at each side of the main PCB).
-- Add GND pin for externel reference.
+- Add VREF pin for externel reference.
 - Add voltage-divider with 2x 100kOhm for measuring supply power voltage.
-- Add eeprom for storing PCB version and potential calibration values.
-512Bytes? e.g. microchip 24FC16T-E/OT36KVAO with 16kbit at I2C bus
+- Add eeprom for storing PCB version and potential calibration values, and all the configuration. e.g. microchip 24FC16T-E/OT36KVAO with 16kbit at I2C bus